hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 If a request is made for a time range in which there are no data, the server must respond with an HTTP 200 status code.
 The HAPI [status-code](#4-status-codes) must be either `HAPI 1201` (the explicit no-data code) or `HAPI 1200` (OK).
 While the more specific `HAPI 1201` code is preferred, servers may have a difficult time recognizing the lack of data before issuing the header, in which case the issuing of `HAPI 1200` and the subsequent absence of any data records communicates to clients that everything worked but no data was present in the given interval.
 Any response that includes a header (JSON always does, and CSV and binary when requested) must have this same HAPI status set in the header.
 For CSV or binary responses without a header, the message body should be empty to indicate no data records.

-This example clarifies the ideal case.
-If servers have no data, the OK header
+This example clarifies the ideal case in the situation where a user has not requested the header.
+If servers have no data, the HTTP header

 ```
 HTTP/1.1 200 OK